cstepper/timetracker/README.md

 ## Worktime Aggregation

-A *pivot table* can be used to get an overview of what was recorded (aggregated by month/calenderweek and type,resp.).
+A *pivot table* can be used to get an overview of what was recorded (aggregated by month/calenderweek and type, resp.).